giosuel/imperium-repo/docs/quick-start.md

 | `Mouse / Scroll` | Changes the freecam's flight speed.                |
 | `Keyboard / ←`   | Decreases the freecam's field of view.             |
 | `Keyboard / →`   | Increases the freecam's field of view.             |

-!!! info "Customizable Keybinds"
-    Currently, no keybind rebinding mod exists for REPO.
-Due to this, all keybinds in Imperium are hard-coded and can't be changed as of right now.